three meatballs with sauce in container

 #1 - Review & Plan

 What’s your leftover plan?
 When you create your menu, consider how you might use leftover meals or excess ingredients later.
-This gives you the opportunity adjust your preparation technique so it’s more useful later.
+This gives you the opportunity to adjust your preparation technique so it’s more useful later.
 Are you a fan of chicken wings?
-Maybe prepare pulled chicken sandwiches instead so any leftovers can be turned into soup, casseroles, topped on salads or even frozen for later use.
+Maybe prepare pulled chicken sandwiches instead so any leftovers can be turned into soup, casseroles, topped on salads, or even frozen for later use.
 Small adjustments to how and what you prepare can set you up for multiple successful meals!

 Stay Flexible!
 If a recipe calls for something you rarely use and won’t use in its entirety, consider a substitution or omission.
 And if that ingredient is crucial to the dish, look up other recipes so you’ll use it all!
-Reference this helpful guide from the New York Times to for ways to adapt in the kitchen.
+Reference this helpful guide from the New York Times for ways to adapt in the kitchen.

 #2 -Give the Gift of Leftovers